bms5213-F2021/bms5213-F2021.github.io/docs/lectures/week1_pt1.md

 6. Communicate the results
 7. Make your analysis reproducible

-In *The Art of Data Science: A Guide for Anyone Who Works with Data* by Roger Peng and Elizabeth Matsul, they reduce these 7 steps to just 5:
+In *The Art of Data Science: A Guide for Anyone Who Works with Data* by Roger Peng and Elizabeth Matsui, they reduce these 7 steps to just 5:

 1. Stating and refining the question
 2. Exploring the data